 "In the ad itself, we see Buster nodding away again, and as the trampoline is constructed we receive more clues about how this story might conclude.
 This gradually unfolding storyline is what keeps us engaged, with the final pay-off being Buster himself getting his own bounce on the trampoline."

 The advert also uses animals to elicit an emotional response.
 Not only Buster the boxer dog, but a menagerie of British wildlife all bouncing up and down on a trampoline, having fun and looking cute.
 How can we fail but to be moved by such a sight?
 It’s a feel-good moment that somehow captures the spirit of Christmas.

 Combined with the impactful music and strong narrative, this is one of the best emotional marketing campaigns of recent times, and so it’s no wonder that it was such a hit on social media.
 As Will McInnes of Brandwatch added in the Independent article: "As marketers, we know that a great ad is all about eliciting emotions.
 It’s classic big brand storytelling, meets distribution in the social age.
+In most campaigns, purely emotional content performed better than any other type.
 Essentially people won’t share boring content and John Lewis knows it.
 In a world where our attention is pulled in so many different directions, it’s a reminder that a good story still matters."

 2. Save the Children

 When it comes to emotional inbound marketing, it’s not just the “positive” emotions – happiness, excitement, awe – that marketers prey on.
 Sometimes, depending on the campaign, it can be the “negative” ones – sadness, fear, anger – that will have the desired effect.

 Save The Children’s Most Shocking Second a Day video again uses storytelling, but this time to reimagine how the UK would be affected if it were in the throes of foreign invasion and war – through the eyes of a little girl.